TarkhovAndrei/DGPE/README.md

 The standard routine for the largest Lyapunov exponent calculation is implemented, as well as a custom Loschmidt echo (imperfect time-reversal) routine, for the lattice of coupled Bose-Einstein condensates.

+The code was used for obtaining numerical results for the paper:
+Andrei E. Tarkhov, Sandro Wimberger, and Boris V. Fine, Phys.
+Rev. A 96, 023624 (2017), https://doi.org/10.1103/PhysRevA.96.023624

 -----------------------------------------
 Copyright <2017> <Andrei E. Tarkhov, Skolkovo Institute of Science and Technology, https://github.com/TarkhovAndrei/DGPE>